Prattsville, New York

 The carvings -- which include Zadock, his son, a horse, and a brawny arm holding a sledgehammer -- lack symmetry of the Prez heads in SD, and, your could push 'em all up Lincoln's nostril and still have room.
 But there is a serpentine path up the hill that allows for close-up inspection and a dizzying view of the Schoharie River below.
 The path is narrow, steep and crumbly, so it probably isn't a good idea to bring your grandmother here, much as it isn't a good idea to take her to another nearby Catskills attraction that we could name but won't.

 Zadock planned to be buried in a tomb carved into the cliff beneath his own giant head, but it leaked water whenever it rained so the plan was abandoned.
-The tomb now makes a handy shelter for changing film or camcorder batteries.
+The tomb now makes a handy shelter for changing the camera settings on your smartphone.

 Mr. Big Deal Industrialist had to be buried with the common folk in Benhem Cemetery, downtown.
 However, Pratt Rock is graced with the common grave of six of Zadock's favorite horses and dogs, all lying beneath a big mound marked with a tombstone near the picnic tables.